 If you select Simulate Touch in the Simulator, you'll see the textures change when the screen is touched.

-We'll use the Loop Animation and Transition patches to drive the animation.
+We'll use the Loop Animation and Transition patches to create the animation.

 A 2D Transform Pack patch and Texture Transform patch will pass this information to the texture and animation sequence.
 These patches allow you to manipulate the 2D transform of a texture, so you can move it around, rotate and rescale it.